This tutorial answers common questions about use of the ECL EKF algorithm.

 - Improve separation and shielding

-- Check flying location for GPS signal obstructions and reflectors (nearby tall buildings)
+- Check flying location for GPS signal obstructions and reflectors (nearboy tall buildings)

 - Loss of GPS

 Determining which of these is the primary cause requires a methodical approach to analysis of the EKF log data:

 - Plot the velocty innovation test ratio - estimator_status.vel_test_ratio